-The composition of the 3 person committee will cover at least 3 "breadth" areas and questions will follow a presentation by the student of a research area chosen by the committee.
+The screening exam committee will be composed of a minimum of 3-persons and will cover at least 3 "breadth" areas, and questions will follow a presentation by the student of a research area chosen by the committee.
 The questions will be triggered by the presentation, but not limited to the presentation, and will enable the committee to cover the breadth requirement of the screening process.

 The time for the exam is proposed to be 1.5 hours split relatively evenly between the presentation and questions (the latter being broader in scope than the presentation).
-The student can get (i) a pass; (ii) a conditional pass (take courses to remedy the failing performance and achieve an A- grade at a minimum in the appropriate course; or (iii) a failing grade (which will require the student to take the exam over again).